CIT85/monicam-pub/final/README.md

 All images have correct alt atrribles
 Semantic HTML elements were used to provide correct and proper structure to everything I used meaningful text for links

+## Hero Image Design
+I picked a famous historian Herodotus, also known as the Father of History.
+This is because of his personal efforts of reaccounting history and saving important journal entries during his travels.